ConnorFriday-code/art-flight/README.md

 To find evidence, please visit the CRUD.md file [here](CRUD.md).

 #### Page speeds/lighthouse

+Upon testing with lighthouse, all pages meet at least 90% on P.A.B.S., except for accessibility.
+This is mostly due to my navigation bar, with lighthouse finding problems with sequential ordering and layout.
+Unless I redesign the navigation bar in a way that lighthouse approves, I can not fix this.

 To find all lighthouse reports for the website, follow this [link](lighthouse.md).